This is the white paper for the Classique – 6BM8/ECL82 SE – Stereo Audio Integrated Amplifier Kit.

 Valve Heater DC Power Supply

-The rectifiers used are the high quality STMicroelectronics STPS3L60Q Schottky Diodes.
+The rectifier diodes used are of high quality, STMicroelectronics STPS3L60Q Schottky Diodes.
 These diodes where chosen as their average voltage drop is spec at 0.53 volts (needed because we are trying to get 6.3 VDC from 6.3 VAC!!).

 The smoothing capacitors are the Nichicon Aluminium Electrolytic Capacitor from the 5101-4 VY Series which are miniature sized, low impedance and high reliability aluminium electrolytic capacitors.